Bengali Aloo Dum Recipe (Alur Dom)

 About Bengali Aloo Dum (Alur Dom)

-It is easy to make, super delicious, and comes together in under 30 minutes.
+This curry is easy to make, super delicious, and comes together in under 30 minutes.

 Ingredients

-Potatoes โ€“ This recipe is traditionally made using baby potatoes.
-Fresh winter potatoes (natun aloo) are the best choice for this recipe.
+Potatoes – Fresh winter potatoes (natun aloo) are the best choice for this recipe.

-Oil โ€“ Just like most Bengali recipes, alur dum recipe is also made in mustard oil which imparts a very unique flavor to it.
+Oil – Like most Bengali recipes, alur dum is also made in mustard oil, which imparts it a unique flavor.

-Yogurt โ€“ Plain yogurt (dahi, curd) gives a nice tang to the curry.
-If using homemade made yogurt, then make sure itโ€™s not too sour.
+Yogurt – Plain yogurt (dahi, curd) adds a nice tang to the curry.
+If using homemade yogurt, make sure it’s not too sour.

-Tip โ€“ You can add a teaspoon of all-purpose flour (maida) to the yogurt to make sure it doesnโ€™t curdle while cooking.
+Tip: Add a teaspoon of all-purpose flour (maida) to the yogurt to prevent it from curdling while cooking.

-Whole Spices โ€“ The addition of whole spices such as cloves (laung), bay leaf (tejpatta), and black peppercorns (kali mirch) in hot oil infuses a distinct aroma and flavor into the curry.
+Whole Spices – The addition of whole spices such as cloves (laung), bay leaf (tejpatta), and black peppercorns (kali mirch) in hot oil infuses the curry with a distinct aroma and flavor.

-Spice Powders โ€“ Spice the curry with basic Indian spice powders such as coriander powder, turmeric powder, Kashmiri red chilli powder, and garam masala powder.
+Spice Powders – Spice the curry with basic Indian spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, and garam masala powder.

-Others โ€“ You will also need asafetida (hing), green chillies, onions, ginger garlic paste, tomatoes, salt, cilantro (fresh coriander leaves), and sugar.
+Others – You will also need asafetida (hing), green chilies, onions, ginger garlic paste, tomatoes, salt, cilantro (fresh coriander leaves), and sugar.

-How To Make Bengali Aloo Dum
+How To Make Bengali Style Aloo Dum

 Cook The Potatoes